freight-trust/besu-transact/README.md

 node test.js --url=<url of the target node> --deploy --privateFor='["<private transaction addresses>"]'
 ```

-**Note:** the privateFor argument value must be delimited with single quotes, and use double quotes for each of the target private addresses, in order for the script to successfully parse
+> the privateFor argument value must be delimited with single quotes, and use double quotes for each of the target private addresses, in order for the script to successfully parse

 ### Deploy a private smart contract to a Besu node